killvak/FirstFrameW/README.md

 # Zeofencing
-First Thing setup user location and show it on Map after that import Zeofencing apply the  ZeofencingProtocol ex :
+First Thing setup user location and show it on Map after import the frameWork to your ViewController that :-

+    import Zeofencing
+apply the  ZeofencingProtocol
+  ex :

       class ViewController: UIViewController , MKMapViewDelegate , CLLocationManagerDelegate , ZeofencingProtocol { }

   - define an array of Geotification which is the Map Annotations and declare SetupAnnotationClass ex :